 Design wants beauty; operations wants flow; the market wants certainty

-Unbelievably practical: Put compatibility data on the spec sheet and in the tender pack.
+Actionable: Put compatibility data on the spec sheet and in the tender pack.

 Protocols that travel: make your test a passport

 Winning teams write protocols that survive jurisdictional changes and disinfectant updates.
-A sleek maturity flow works: map contact chemicals assess risk by exposure frequency, dwell, and temperature; define methods and acceptance criteria; run compatibility and reprocessing trials; document, report, and refresh quarterly.
+A simple maturity flow works: map contact chemicals assess risk by exposure frequency, dwell, and temperature; define methods and acceptance criteria; run compatibility and reprocessing trials; document, report, and refresh quarterly.

 The most common pitfall is testing yesterday’s cleaners.
 Hospital lists update; new concentrates arrive; field techs adopt stronger wipes after outbreaks.
 A living registry beats a one-time certificate.